And blessed is she who believed that there would be a fulfillment of what was spoken to her from the Lord. — Luke 1:45, ESV

 May the blessing of God rest upon his people as never before.
 May they come up to their high privilege, and open the door of the heart and let Jesus in to sup with them and they with him.

 — Signs of the Times, March 25, 1889

 Father God, I humbly come before You in repentance and confession, asking for help that self may die.
-I have nothing of my own to bring as I seek to be clothed in the righteousness of Christ.
-I take You at Your word that I may receive the Holy Spirit and be filled with Your light, for the promise is, “Believe that you will receive the things you ask for, and you shall have them.”
+I have nothing of my own to bring.
+I seek to be clothed in the righteousness of Christ and I take You at Your word that I may receive the Holy Spirit and be filled with Your light.
+The blessed promise is, “Believe that you will receive the things you ask for, and you shall have them.”
 Thank You for the precious blessings from my crucified and risen Savior!